skimzor/SZ-CGB-L/README.md

 # SZ Color Lite (SZ-CGB-L) PCB

 The SZ Color Lite is a replacement PCB for the Nintendo Game Boy Color.
-As the majority of modders doing a PCB swap will use an IPS-kit to complete their Game Boy Color, the SZ Color Lite PCB will make the transplanting process easier as it does not contain component
+The majority of modders doing a PCB swap will use an IPS-kit to complete their Game Boy Color and the SZ Color Lite makes that easier.
+By ommiting the components that were required for the OEM Game Boy Color screen, the SZ Color Lite PCB makes transplanting from the donor console easier and more efficient.

 # Features